Alex786/AI-Horde-Godot-4.2.x-Addon/README.md

 Run this project using the Demo scene.
 Press the button to keep generating new images into the grid.

-You can also try out [Lucid Creations](https://github.com/db0/Lucid-Creations) which is my fully-fledged client using this addon.
+You can also try out [Lucid Creations](https://github.com/db0/Lucid-Creations) which is [@db0](https://github.com/db0)'s fully-fledged client using this addon.